ausybenelux/Ocelot/README.md

     state.sass
     styles.sass

-The goal of the theme is to let 1 file compile that does all the work and spits out a single file.
+The goal of the theme is to let the files compile and do all the work and spit out a single file. (styles.css)

 ##### summary of the files

-  * **style.sass**
+  * **styles.sass**

       This file can be used for general imports and structure, here you can alter the order of the way your files are compiled.